tpilz/telemac/cran-comments.md

 ## Resubmission
 This is a resubmission.
-Added `\value` tags to .Rd files of exported methods.
+Added missing `\value` tags to .Rd files of exported methods.

 3 further NOTEs remain, see below.